tek/cornea/README.md

 # Intro

 Classes for accessing and mutating nested data types with corresponding adapter classes for `MonadState` and `MonadError`.
+Inspired by the [next level mtl with classy optics] talk.

 # Internals